Bánh Cuốn / Bánh Ướt (Vietnamese Steamed Rice Rolls)

 Bánh Ướt

-I soak the batter for an hour, replacing the water once to avoid any unpleasant smells.
-The result?
-Soft, thin rice rolls that stay perfect even after refrigeration and reheating in microwave. 😊
+I let the batter soak for an hour, swapped the water once to avoid any funky rice smell, and voilà: soft, slippery rolls that stay perfect even after a night in the fridge and a quick microwave zap.
+Win! 🙌

 Ingredients